 11. Now, the finishing touches: take the excess dough hanging over the cake tin of all 4 layers and, leaving about 2 cm of excess dough all around the side of the edges, cut off the rest using a sharp knife.
 Take the remaining dough, pinch together and bring it inside the cake tin, creating a border around the tart.
 You may use the tips of a fork to create rivets on the border if you like.

 12. Brush all over the top with oil.
 Place in a pre heated, 180°C oven and bake for 55 minutes.
 Let cool completely inside the cake tin.
 The spinach pie will keep covered for 3 days in the fridge.

-The humble ingredients of the Italian Easter pie may make it seem hardly worthy of a celebration.
+The humble ingredients of the Italian Easter pie may make it hardly seem worthy of a celebration.
 History however, reveals a much more special place of the Easter pie in the Italian culture.
 That’s because eggs, chard, and ricotta or prescinsêua (the latter being the typical ingredient that is found almost only in the Liguria region) were very expensive foods back in the day, saved only for the most special occasions in the year.
-Thankfully for us, we can easily run to the local store to grab most of these – so set some time aside this weekend and try your hands at this ultimate Italian Easter recipe.
+Thankfully for us, we can easily run to the local store to grab most of these – so set aside some time this weekend and try your hands at this ultimate Italian Easter recipe.